30 Commonsense ideas on planning and hosting a wedding

 2. Banquet Hall and venue: Decide on the ceremony and the reception venues ahead of time.
 Many good banquet halls need reservation many months (or even more than a year in some cases) in advance.
 As always, planning is the key to execution and the end results.

 3. Things-to-do list :This step should also get covered in the planning and the check-list.
 Make a list of things to do and prioritize.
 There is a lot to be done.
 Get organized, you cannot afford the carefree approach of a single lifestyle anymore!

 4. Guest list: Be realistic in making the list of the guests to invite.
 Take everything into consideration – the size of the party, the budget, the venue ….

 5. Delegate to friends and family: You cannot do everything by yourself.
 Assign tasks and responsibilities to the friends and family members.
 You are the boss for now; everyone will listen to you, at least until your wedding!

 6. Invitation: Include the event details in the invitation – the ceremony, the location, the exact time for the different functions etc. Give enough notice to everyone invited.
 Think in months if possible.
-People need time to lose some weight for the weddings, to look good on camera!
+People need time to prepare, lose some weight for the weddings, to look good on camera!

 7. Party Coordinator: Hire a party coordinator if it is a big extravaganza, if the things are getting out of control. professional help can minimize the headache of planning.

 8. The budget: Don’t go bankrupt just for a few hours of glory.
-Fix the budget and stick with it.
+Finalize the budget and stick with it.
 To save money, look for a package deal - to combine multiple services.
 Continue reading